SegFault2017/SegFault2017/README.md

 - 👨🏻‍🏫👨🏻‍💻 I am a developer and a lecturer.
-- 🔭 I’m currently working on How 2 find a full-time job?
+- 👨🏻‍💻 I’m currently working on How 2 find a full-time job?
 Any ideas?
-- 👨🏻‍💻 I’m currently Seeking for a full-time job.
 - 🌱 I’m currently preparing for GRE.
 - 🤔 I’m looking for help with GRE and resume critique.
 - 💬 Ask me about badminton and Leetcode.
 - 📫 How to reach me: rayt.work2020@gmail.com
 - 😄: Ray, Raymond, TheAlgoDude
-- ⚡ Fun fact:
+- ⚡ Fun facts:
     - 🏸 I love playing badminton
     - 🏀 I love watching NBA
     - 👹 Attack on Titan is my fav anime